-This includes teaching and learning and the wider curriculum of the school such as participation in after school activities, leisure and cultural activities or school visits.
+This includes teaching and learning and the wider curriculum of the school such as participation in after school clubs, leisure and cultural activities or educational trips and visits.

-5. Improving Access
+5. Improving Access to the Physical Environment

-This includes improvements to the physical environment of the school and physical aids to access education.
+This includes improvements to the physical environment of the school to access education and the use of physical aids to access education.

-6. Improving Delivery
+6. Improving Access to Written Information

-This will include planning to make written information that is normally provided by the school to its students available to disabled students.
+Ensuring that written information that is normally provided by the school to its students is available and accessible to disabled students.
 Examples might include handouts, timetables, textbooks, and information about school events.
-The information should take account of students' disabilities and students' and parents preferred formats and be made available within a reasonable time frame.